kubernetes/ingress-nginx/docs/index.md

 Bear in mind that, if you start Ingress-Nginx B with the command line argument `--watch-ingress-without-class=true`, then it will serve:

 1. Ingresses without any `ingressClassName` set
-2. Ingresses where the the deprecated annotation (`kubernetes.io/ingress.class`) matches the value set in the command line argument `--ingress-class`
+2. Ingresses where the deprecated annotation (`kubernetes.io/ingress.class`) matches the value set in the command line argument `--ingress-class`
 3. Ingresses that refer to any IngressClass that has the same `spec.controller` as configured in `--controller-class`

 If you start Ingress-Nginx B with the command line argument `--watch-ingress-without-class=true` and you run Ingress-Nginx A with the command line argument `--watch-ingress-without-class=false` then this is a supported configuration.
 If you have two Ingress-NGINX controllers for the same cluster, both running with `--watch-ingress-without-class=true` then there is likely to be a conflict.

 ## I am seeing this error message in the logs of the Ingress-NGINX controller: "ingress class annotation is not equal to the expected by Ingress Controller".
 Why ?

 - It is highly likely that you will also see the name of the ingress resource in the same error message.
-This error messsage has been observed on use the deprecated annotation (`kubernetes.io/ingress.class`) in a Ingress resource manifest.
+This error message has been observed on use the deprecated annotation (`kubernetes.io/ingress.class`) in a Ingress resource manifest.
 It is recommended to use the `.spec.ingressClassName` field of the Ingress resource, to specify the name of the IngressClass of the Ingress you are defining.

 ## How to easily install multiple instances of the ingress-NGINX controller in the same cluster ?
 - Create a new namespace